 You may want to stop drinking alcohol for any number of reasons.
 Perhaps you’re after the health benefits of sobriety, such as more energy and better sleep.
 Maybe it’s a challenge or a way to raise money for a cause close to your heart.
 This article teaches you how to stop drinking alcohol and why it is necessary.

 Or perhaps it’s essential that you stop drinking alcohol, to take care of your mental and physical health.
 This reason could apply to functioning alcoholics, people with alcohol-related conditions such as liver disease or those taking new medication that cannot be mixed with alcohol.

 Your reason behind your decision to stop drinking alcohol doesn’t really matter, because sobriety is possible for anyone.
-However, it’s worth noting that certain populations, such as people with alcohol addiction, including functioning alcoholics, the method by which you quit is important.
+However, it’s worth noting that in certain populations, such as people with alcohol addiction, including functioning alcoholics, the method by which you quit is important.

 If you are currently drinking too much, you’re not alone.
 Recent data found both men (28%) and women (15%) drank at increasing or higher risk levels (over 14 units in the last week).
 Yet despite that, sobriety, or even being ‘sober curious’, is a societal shift gaining momentum.
 Increasingly, being sober is not that uncommon in the UK: the latest available ONS data found 20% of survey respondents said they did not drink alcohol at all.

 Contact Us Today